On the Curvature and Topology of Compact Stationary Spacetimes: Introduction

 \section{Introduction}

 In this article we apply the recent work \cite{PW} to find curvature and topological obstructions to compact \emph{stationary spacetimes}; i.e., compact Lorentzian manifolds with a timelike Killing vector field.
-Little is known about the Betti numbers of such manifolds other than the following: \cite{kamishima} showed that compact flat stationary Lorentzian manifolds must have nonzero first Betti number; \cite{RS96} then improved upon this result in two respects: By using Bochner's technique, they showed that, up to covering, only tori admit such manifolds, and that compact Ricci-flat stationary Lorentzian manifolds must also have nonzero first Betti number.
+Little is known about the Betti numbers of such manifolds other than the following: \cite{kamishima} showed that compact flat stationary Lorentzian manifolds must have nonzero first Betti number; \cite{RS96} then improved upon this result in two respects: By using Bochner's technique, they showed that, up to covering, only tori satisfy this, and that compact Ricci-flat stationary Lorentzian manifolds must also have nonzero first Betti number.
 (For other obstructions, e.g., regarding sectional curvature, or isometry groups, or for Kundt spacetimes in place of stationary ones, see, e.g., \cite{CM,markvorsen,carriere,Klingler,baum,piccione,schliebner,RS2}.)
 Here we show that, by using \cite{PW}, further information can be gained about higher Betti numbers.
 In the latter, the Lichnerowicz Laplacian\,---\,which extends the Bochner method by giving conditions for when harmonic tensors are parallel\,---\,was used to relate Betti numbers $b_i$ to the eigenvalues of the curvature operator of a closed Riemannian $n$-manifold $(M,g)$.
-In particular, by generalizing a result in \cite{poor}, \cite{PW} showed that, for $n \geq 3$ and $1 \leq p \leq \lfloor \frac{n}{2}\rfloor$, if $g$'s curvature operator is \emph{$(n-p)$-positive}\,---\,i.e., the sum of its smallest $n-p$ eigenvalues is positive\,---\,then $b_1=\cdots = b_p = 0$ and $b_{n-p} = \cdots = b_{n-1} = 0$.
-We apply this result here to Lorentzian $n$-manifolds $(M,\gL)$ admitting a timelike Killing vector field $T$, by analyzing the Riemannian metric
+In particular, by generalizing a result in \cite{poor}, \cite{PW} showed that, for $n \geq 3$ and $1 \leq p \leq \lfloor \frac{n}{2}\rfloor$, if $g$'s curvature operator is $(n-p)$-positive\,---\,i.e., the sum of its smallest $n-p$ eigenvalues is positive\,---\,then $b_1=\cdots = b_p = 0$ and $b_{n-p} = \cdots = b_{n-1} = 0$.
+We apply this result here to compact Lorentzian $n$-manifolds $(M,\gL)$ admitting a timelike Killing vector field $T$, by analyzing the Riemannian metric \beqa g \defeq \gL - 2\frac{T^\flat \otimes T^\flat}{\gL(T,T)} \comma T^\flat \defeq \gL(T,\cdot). \eeqa Not only are compact stationary spacetimes an appealing class of manifolds to study\,---\,e.g., they are always geodesically complete \cite{RS95}, something that is not guaranteed in the Lorentzian setting\,---\,but every stationary spacetime admits a ``normalized" one in its conformal class (i.e., $\gL(T,T)=-1$ with $T$ still a timelike Killing vector field).
+As we are interested only in the topology of $M$, restricting our attention to such normalized stationary spacetimes is not an impediment\,---\,especially given the complicated relationship between the curvature tensors of $g$ and $\gL$.
+However, as we show in Proposition \ref{prop:basis}, the virtue of a unit-length Killing vector field $T$ is that there always exist canonical local frames with respect to which the curvature operators of $g$ and $\gL$ are so closely aligned that the former effectively becomes the ``symmetrization" of the latter.
+(This overcomes the fact that the curvature operator of a Lorentzian metric is neither symmetric nor diagonalizable in general, and can have complex eigenvalues.)
+As a consequence, we then use \cite{PW} to prove the following general results: \begin{theorem-non} Let $(M,\gL)$ be a closed, connected, and oriented Lorentzian 3-manifold with a unit-length timelike Killing vector field $T$.
+Relative to the local $\gL$-orthonormal frame \eqref{eqn:even}, set \emph{$\RmL(T,X_i,X_j,X_k) \defeq R_{Tijk}$}, etc., where \emph{$\RmL$} is the Riemann curvature 4-tensor of $\gL$.
+If the symmetric matrix